Russian diplomats in EU: unpaid wages, low morale

 Russian diplomats in Turkey, for instance, were issued speaking points designed to harm Turkey's ratification of Finland and Sweden's Nato accession, Rosin said.

-But these rehearsed unconvincing old claims about Western aggression and escalations risks, instead of touching on the row over anti-Islamic protests in Sweden, he noted.
+But these rehearsed unconvincing old claims about Western aggression and escalation, instead of touching on the row over anti-Islamic protests in Sweden, he noted.

 "I haven't seen anything regarding Islam," Rosin said.

-His spy service also intercepted what it called "the outrageous and unoriginal statements that served as the starting point for the [Russian] special services' brainstorming" on how to celebrate Russian president Vladimir Putin's birthday last September, in a further sign of internal decay.
+His spy service also intercepted what it called "the outrageous and unoriginal statements that served as the starting point for the [Russian] special services' brainstorming" on how to celebrate Putin's birthday last September, in a further sign of internal decay.

 "1.
 During his rule, Putin has increased Russia's GDP 12-fold.
-2. Putin has increased Russia's gold reserves 48-fold", were among the Russian spies' "laughingstock" ideas, EFIS said.
+2. Putin has increased Russia's gold reserves 48-fold", were among the "laughingstock" ideas, EFIS said.

-Meanwhile, the dark suits come from the Russian foreign ministry's strict dress code, which gives a further insight into Russian diplomatic culture.
+Meanwhile, the dark suits come from the Russian foreign ministry's dress code, which gives a further insight into its diplomatic culture.

 "The requirements for men are conservative — a dark blue or grey suit, with combinations of different jackets and trousers allowed, but only as long as the colours match," the code says, according to EFIS.